martinthomson/i-d-template/doc/LINTING.md

-# Adding Linters
+# Additional Tools

-So you have some custom process that you want to run on your code.
-For instance, you want to validate some example code.
+You have some custom process that you want to run to validate code, generate examples, or process content.
+You might use some specialized tools for this.

+## Linting Tools

 To run a lint automatically, you can extend the `lint` make target with your own.
 Just add something like this to your `Makefile`: